Buena Vista County, Iowa

 Buena Vista County (/ˈbjuːnə ˈvɪstə/; [ˈbwena ˈβista]) is a county located in the U.S. state of Iowa.
 As of the 2020 census, the population was 20,823.
 Its county seat is Storm Lake.
 The county is named for the final victory of Field General Zachary Taylor in the Mexican–American War.

 Buena Vista County comprises the Storm Lake, IA Micropolitan Statistical Area.

 History

 Buena Vista County was formed on January 15, 1851, from open land.
 It was named in memory of the Battle of Buena Vista in the Mexican-American War ending in 1848; the victorious United States annexed considerable territory as a result.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 580 sqmi, of which 575 sqmi is land and 5.3 sqmi (0.9%) is water.
+The North Raccoon River originates in the county, north of Marathon.